hsutter/gcpp/README.md

 ### 3. Constrained systems, bounding stack depth of destruction

 Using `unique_ptr` and `shared_ptr` can be problematic in systems with constrained stack space and deep ownership.
 Because destructors are always run nested (recursively), the thread that releases an object must have sufficient stack space for the call depth required to destroy the tree of objects being released.
-If the tree can be arbitrarily deep, an arbitrary about of stack space may be needed.
+If the tree can be arbitrarily deep, an arbitrary amout of stack space may be needed.

 Today, systems with constrained stacks use similar techniques to those mentioned in #2 above, with similar limitations and tradeoffs.

 By design, `deferred_heap` runs deferred destructors iteratively, not recursively.
-Of course, an *individual* deferred object may still own a tree of resources that may use `shared_ptr`s and be freed recursively, but any two deferred objects are destroyed iteratively even if they referred to each other and their destructors never nest.
+Of course, an *individual* deferred object may still own a tree of resources that may use `shared_ptr`s and be freed recursively by default, but any two deferred objects are destroyed iteratively even if they referred to each other and their destructors never nest.
 This makes it a candidate for being appropriate for real-time code in situations where using `shared_ptr` may be problematic.

-### (speculative) Possible bonus use case: deferred_allocator for STL containers
+### (speculative) STL iterator safety

 Besides being useful to have containers of `deferred_ptr`s whose pointers live in a `deferred_heap`, using just a `container<T, deferred_allocator<T>>` by itself without explicit `deferred_ptr`s may have some interesting properties that could be useful for safer use of STL in domains where allowing iterator dereference errors to have undefined behavior is not tolerable.